NASA-PDS/monitoring/terraform/provenance-alarm/README.md

 - Terraform
 - AWS CLI (optional)

-## Steps to Deploy Provenance CloudWatch Alarm using Terraform
+## Steps to Deploy Provenance CloudWatch Alarm using Terraform (locally)

 1. Open a terminal and set the following environment variables with correct values associated with your AWS account :